jdchart/mmma/docs/adding-media-formats.md

 # Adding media formats

-You can contribute by adding a new media type to the mmma ecosystem.
+You can contribute by adding a new media type to the MMMA ecosystem.
 To do this, you will need to assure that a certain number of requirements have been met.

 ## 1. Add to the accepted_media list